clatze/reading-list/quotes.md

 # Marianne Bellotti - kill it with fire - manage aging computer systems (and future proof modern ones)

 "...progress in technology is not linear.
 It's cyclical.
 We advance, but we advance slowly, while moving tangentially.
-We ababfon patterns only to reinvent them later and sell them as completely new."
+We abandon patterns only to reinvent them later and sell them as completely new."